The Federation Home

 The Federation architectural period evolved in Australia at the turn of the century when, in 1901, Australian colonies collectively became the Commonwealth of Australia.

 A Federation home is an Australian version of the English Edwardian House.
 It drew on elements of Victorian style and Queen Anne revival period of 1895 to 1910.

-The Federation style (built mainly between 1900 and 1912) was an ornate building featuring decorative motifs.
-Australian flowers, along with the kangaroo and emu were all common on these homes.
-Another common motif used was a sunrise on the front gable which celebrated the dawning of a new century.
+Built mainly between 1900 and 1912, the Federation style was an ornate building featuring decorative motifs.
+Australian flowers, kangaroos and emus were all common on these homes.
+Another popular motif used was a sunrise on the front gable.
+This signified celebrating the dawning of a new century.

 The ends of gable and roof eaves had detailed wooden fretwork and ornate timber brackets.
 But also lead-light glass in the windows were often a feature.

-Inside, the Australian-edwardian style home was welcoming and cosy compared to the dark and gloomy colours and heavy fabrics that the Victorian predecessors preferred.
-It featured soft creams and light and airy neutrals, along with mahogany wood paneling and details.
+Inside, the Australian-edwardian style home was welcoming and cosy.
+Featuring soft creams, light and airy neutrals and mahogany wood paneling.
+Very different compared to the dark, gloomy colours and heavy fabrics the Victorian predecessors preferred.

 This period lasted until the first world war.
-There was a shortage of tradesman and the cost of houses had to be reduced.
-From 1915 a less decorative house was built.
-There were plainer style lead lighting in the windows and the ornate details were no more.
-These became known as ‘Bungalows’.
+Unfortunately a shortage of tradesman meant the cost of houses had to be reduced.
+So from 1915 ‘less decorative houses’ began to be built.
+The lead lighting in windows became plain and ornate details disappeared.
+These houses became known as ‘Bungalows’.

 The Queenslander Home

-Queenslanders were usually a single detached house built on high piers with a prominent exterior staircase.
-This brought the main floor above flood levels.
-But also allowed the cool air to circulate underneath providing natural ventilation through the house.
+Usually a single detached house built on high piers with a prominent exterior staircase.
+This design brings the main floor above flood levels.
+Additionally, it allows cool air to circulate underneath, providing natural ventilation through the house.